Learn about Best Practices from Toxnot Users

 Many users mentioned the necessity of establishing the chemical disclosure requirements early-on in the supplier relationship.
 Including these requirements in the formal supplier agreement was the first step, and then making sure that the supplier understood those requirements during vetting greatly improved success.
-Often times, the chemical data can't be obtained during the establishment of a supplier relationship because the specification of what's being purchased hasn't been finalized.
-When the supplier is aware that they will need to share full or nearly full material disclosure later on, it makes the introduction of Toxnot much easier as they won't be surprised when the request comes.
+Oftentimes, the chemical data can't be obtained during the establishment of a supplier relationship because the purchasing specifications are not yet finalized.
+When the supplier is aware early on that they will need to share full or nearly full material disclosure, it makes the introduction of Toxnot much easier.

 4. Multiple Levels of Disclosure

-Just like back in high school, some suppliers will be over-achievers, and some will be slackers.
+Just like being in school, some suppliers will be over-achievers to get you the data you need, and some will require more effort.
 Multiple users mentioned the importance of having multiple levels of disclosure available for supplier that fall into those two categories and everywhere in between.
 Most users initially ask for full material disclosure from their suppliers.
 Suppliers would often be concerned about their proprietary chemicals, and that desire to keep some chemicals proprietary was answered by the proprietary feature within the supplier surveys in Toxnot.
 However, some suppliers want to attest to a specific list of chemicals or answer questions on their product instead of full material disclosure, so sending a second survey to laggard suppliers with a simpler request was a highly successful approach.

 5. Language Matters